Which of the following statements best describes the concept of c... | Channels for Pearson+

 Multiple Choice

-Which of the following statements best describes the concept of catastrophism in the context of organic chemistry?
+Which of the following statements best describes the concept of chirality in organic molecules?

 A